integromat/vscode-apps-sdk/README.md

 3. Add component details and the references to files created in step 2 into the `makecomapp.json` file placed in the component root directory.
 Again, the easiest way is to copy/paste the structure from another similar existing component.

+-->

+#### Online component adding + pull new components

+1. Create new app component online (via online part of VS Code Extension or via "My Apps" in Make web interface).

+2. Right-click over `makecomapps.json`, click `Pull all new components`.

 ### Storing ApiKey during local development

-IMPORTANT: In the case of using app local development, the API key is stored in `[workspaceRoot]/.secrets/apikey1` file.
+In the case of using app local development, the API key is stored in `[workspaceRoot]/.secrets/apikey` file.
 When multiple origins or multiple apps are placed in a single workspace there will be multiple files.

-Path `.secrets` is automatically added into `.gitignore` to avoid accidentally committing into a GIT repository.
+Note: Path `.secrets` is automatically added into `.gitignore` to avoid accidentally committing into a GIT repository.

 ### Multiple remote origins